Congregation of the Servants of the Paraclete

-The Congregation of the Servants of the Paraclete is a Latin Church, Catholic religious congregation of men dedicated to ministry to priests and Brothers with personal difficulties.
-The congregation was founded in 1947 by Father Gerald Fitzgerald in Jemez Springs, New Mexico; they are named for the Paraclete - a representation of the Holy Spirit interpreted as an advocate or helper.
+The Congregation of the Servants of the Paraclete is a Catholic religious congregation of men dedicated to ministry to priests and brothers with personal difficulties.
+The congregation was founded in 1947 by Fr Gerald Fitzgerald in Jemez Springs, New Mexico; they are named for the Paraclete, a representation of the Holy Spirit interpreted as an advocate or helper.
 After a series of lawsuits related to sexually abusive priests that had been treated at its facilities, the order has consolidated their holistic programs to Vianney Renewal Center in Dittmer, Missouri, an unincorporated area outside St. Louis.

+History

 Founding

 While a member of the Congregation of Holy Cross, Father Gerald Fitzgerald developed a vision of a religious community whose mission would be to serve the needs of priests and members of other religious orders who were struggling with issues such as pedophilia, alcohol and substance abuse problems.
 Fitzgerald recounted that he was inspired by an experience in which a destitute transient came to his door seeking assistance.
 Fitzgerald gave him assistance and was deeply moved when the transient said, as he was leaving, "I used to be a priest."
 Fitzgerald reported that he was stricken by the fact that the man had given up his vocation and that nothing had been done to rehabilitate him.

 When Fitzgerald put out a request for a sponsor who would provide a location for him to situate his new religious congregation, Edwin V. Byrne, Archbishop of Santa Fe responded.
-Fitzgerald accepted and moved quickly, buying 2000 acre in Jemez Springs, New Mexico and founding The Congregation of the Servants of the Paraclete in 1947.
+Fitzgerald accepted and moved quickly, buying 2000 acre in Jemez Springs, New Mexico, and founding the Congregation of the Servants of the Paraclete in 1947.
 Byrne announced the opening of the organization's headquarters, the Via Coeli Monastery, in January 1947.
 Press reports at the time described the Servants of the Paraclete as "a group of priests and religious brothers dedicated to the contemplative life and care of aged and infirm priests".

 Fitzgerald believed in spiritual treatment, such as Eucharistic adoration, and was vehemently against psychological treatment.
-In dealing with alcoholism, for example, he opposed Alcoholics Anonymous.
 Later, a halfway house was set up in Albuquerque's South Valley, and other centers were established in St. Louis, Missouri and in Gloucestershire, England.